 The English Language in the Workplace module allows you to find and carry out a 120 hour work placement related to language and communication.

-With the second year extended essay and the third year individual study, you can research a topic that interests, and you'll be supported by a dedicated tutor.
+With the second year Extended Essay and the third year Individual Study, you can research a topic that interests you, and you'll be supported by a dedicated tutor.